migdalcrm/coding-practices/languages/client-side/javascript/readme.md

 const pairs = [ ['a', 'b'], ['c', 'd'] ];
 const people = [ { name: 'Sebastian' }, { name: 'Willem' } ];
 ```

-### Line Length

-Lines shouldn't be longer than 100 characters, and mustn't be longer than 120 characters (the former isn't enforced by ESLint).
-Comments mustn't be longer than 80 characters.

 ### Quotes